dy-dk/Gold-Bar-Tracker/README.md

 ---------------

-Download the zip file for the compiled .exe files
+Go to the latest release on the sidebar and download the zip file for the compiled .exe files

 Use trackerLight.exe for a light theme.
 Use trackerDark.exe for a dark theme.